zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

   to navigate to the previous stream narrow, and `D` allows the user to navigate to the next stream narrow.
-* **Return to home view** `Esc` - This shortcut makes the user return to the Home view, showing all messages in the realm.
+* **Return to home view** `Esc` - This shortcut makes the user return to the Home view, showing all messages in the organization.

 ## Menus